gpedic/ex_shortuuid/README.md

     When using a custom alphabet take care to avoid duplicate characters and be aware that order affects the encoding.

-The package can be installed by adding `shortuuid` to your list of dependencies in `mix.exs`:

-Full documentation can found at [https://hexdocs.pm/shortuuid](https://hexdocs.pm/shortuuid).
+The full documentation can found at [https://hexdocs.pm/shortuuid](https://hexdocs.pm/shortuuid).